 The fact that the territorial sea cannot be abridged in a delimitation of the exclusive economic zone and continental shelf between neighboring States points to the critical importance of determining the baselines from which the outer limit of the territorial is measured.
-Straight baselines may result in an outer limit of the territorial sea that is significantly seaward from the outer limit that is measured from the low-water line, while straight baseline may comprise extensive areas that otherwise would be part of the continental shelf and exclusive economic zone subject to delimitation with neighboring States.
+Straight baselines may result in an outer limit of the territorial sea that is significantly seaward from the

-On the basis of Articles 74 and 83 of the UNCLOS, the case law has developed the so-called three-stage approach to the delimitation of the exclusive economic zone and the continental delimitation on the basis of international law would be.
+&lt;sup>262 States may defer seeking agreement on this delimitation by concluding a provisional arrangement for the joint development of resources in the area concerned.
+However, in that case States may be expected to take into account what the outcome of a delimitation on the basis of international law would be.
 It would seem unlikely that a State would accept a joint development regime for an area that would be located wholly or mostly on its side of a prospective boundary.

 &lt;sup>263 As noted above, all coastal States of the South China Sea are parties to the UNCLOS.
 In light of China's position that customary international law may contain rules additional to the Convention, it may be noted that the case law currently indicates that the Convention and case law are aligned as regards the rules applicable to the delimitation of the exclusive economic zone and the continental shelf (see e.g., Maritime Dispute (Peru v.
 Chile), n 38 at para.
-179, where reference is also made to earlier cases).
+179, where reference is also made to earlier judgments).